ARMmbed/mbed-client-example-6lowpan/README.md

 * Deregister from ARM mbed Device Connector.
 * Disconnect the client from the mesh network.

-**Note**: This application does not work with the mbed Device Server.
+**Note**: This application does not work with mbed Device Server.
 If you want to use mbed DS, please check the example and instructions [here](https://github.com/ARMmbed/mbed-client-example-6lowpan/tree/device_server).

 ## Switching to Thread